mayaramaaraujo/mayaramaaraujo/README.md

 My name is Mayara and I have been studying programming for two years.
 Welcome to my github! 😊💻

-I have knowledge in the Typescript and Javascript languages, using the React JS and Node Js frameworks, and MySQL database.
-In addition, I am currently learning Angular JS and Java.
+I have knowledge in Typescript, Javascript and Java languages, using the React JS, Node Js and Spring Boot frameworks, and MySQL and SQL Server database.
+I work using React JS in frontend, and Java/Spring boot in backend.

 - You can find me: <br>